the-rectifier/ace411_sudoku/README.md

 - [X] Await Responses Each time a write is issued

-- [X] Interactive Shell Conforming to the Haze Command Set
+- [X] Interactive Shell Conforming to the Hayes Command Set

 - [X] Replies when Necessary